minh2134/memecoin-extraordinaire/server/DOCS.md

     "SourceAmount": "14.99",        /* string or float, amount willing to trade */ "Rate":         "0.588",        /* string or float, the trading rate, sourcecurr/targetcurr */
-    "Slippage":     "0.05"          /* string or float, the slippage, expressed in numbers, not percentage unit */ "SourceAddress":"0xDEADBEEF",   /* string, source address of the client */ }
+    "Slippage":     "0.05"          /* string or float, the slippage, expressed in numbers, not percentage unit */ }
 ```